nuxt/nuxt.com/content/index.md

 #sectionTitle
 COLLABORATE WITH
 #title
-Our partners network
+Our agencies network
 #bodyTitle
-Your [next project]{ .text-indigoblue-400 } will be better
+The [right agency]{ .text-indigoblue-400 } for your needs
 #bodyDescription
-[Focus on the big picture.]{ .font-semibold .u-text-gray-900 } Projects lets you group issues and get a birds-eye view of the progress your team is making.
+[Find an agency]{ .font-semibold .u-text-gray-900 } near you with right skills.
+Ship faster and with confidence with our trusted agency partners.
 #bodyLink
-List of partners
+List of agencies
 #bodyExtra
 ::home-partner-card
 ---